7 Common Fertility Beliefs That Are Totally Wrong | Conceivable

 Myth: The best time to have sex for conception is after ovulation has occurred

 Do you know when to get busy?
 A majority of women believe that intercourse timed after ovulation is the best way to maximize the chance of conception.
 Unfortunately that's totally wrong.
 In reality, your best chance to conceive is in the four days just BEFORE you ovulate.
-Your chances to conceive start to drop quickly starting the day after ovulation — so if you use BBT or and OPK to predict ovulation, don't wait until you get a positive test to start trying.
+Your chances to conceive start to drop quickly starting the day after ovulation — so if you use BBT or an OPK to predict ovulation, don't wait until you get a positive test to start trying.

 Myth: The number of times you have sex per day will either help or hurt you